 It is not known exactly how it was designed since the German physicist and engineer kept his formulas secret.

 Fahrenheit was based on the Rømer scale, proposed by the Danish astronomer Ole Christensen Rømer in 1701.
-According to this scale, 0º was the freezing temperature of the brine and 60º the boiling point of the water.
-The problem was that other important points, such as body temperature, became fractional numbers, which to Fahrenheit seemed unsophisticated.
-Fahrenheit decided to adjust the Rømer scale so that the water would freeze at 8º and the body temperature of the human being would be 24º.
+According to this scale, 0 ° was the freezing temperature of the brine and 60 ° the boiling point of water.
+The problem was that other important points, such as body temperature, were converted into fractional numbers, which seemed rather inelegant to him.
+Fahrenheit decided to adjust the Rømer scale so that the water would freeze at 8º and the human body temperature would be 24º.